 Published in the January 2013 issue of the Forward Press magazine

 Forward Press also publishes books on Bahujan issues.
-Forward Press Books sheds light on the widespread problems as well as the finer aspects of Bahujan (Dalit, OBC, Adivasi, Nomadic, Pasmanda) society, culture, literature and politics.
+Forward Press Books sheds light on the widespread problems as well as the finer aspects of the Bahujan (Dalit, OBC, Adivasi, Nomadic, Pasmanda) community’s literature, culture, society and culture.
 Contact us for a list of FP Books’ titles and to order.
 Mobile: +919968527911, Email: firstname.lastname@example.org)